AIByJohannes/simple-rag/README.md

 - Python API
   - LlamaIndex
   - FastAPI
-- Ollama for LLM inference
+- vLLM for LLM inference
   - Nomic embeddings
-  - Phi-3 medium
+  - Llama 3.1
 - Docker for deployment
 - Use PostgreSQL with pgvector as database